Belco90/django-icc/README.md

-# django-ticketing
+# django-icc
-Django application for providing an internal communication channel to django projects through a tickets system
+Django application to provide an internal communication channel for django projects through a tickets system